DeAndre Jordan: Denver Nuggets (2022–2025)

 On July 12, 2022, Jordan signed with the Denver Nuggets.
 On November 22, Jordan grabbed a season-high 17 rebounds during a 98–97 win over the Dallas Mavericks.
 The Nuggets defeated the Miami Heat in the NBA Finals in five games en route to his first NBA championship and the Nuggets’ first NBA championship in franchise history.

 On July 21, 2023, Jordan re-signed with the Denver Nuggets.
 On November 27, Jordan had a season high in points, rebounds, and assists, scoring 21, 13, and 5 respectively.
 This performance helped lead the injured Nuggets to a 113–104 win over his former team the Los Angeles Clippers alongside a fellow former Clipper having a breakout game, Reggie Jackson.

 On July 24, 2024, Jordan re-signed with the Nuggets.
+He made 56 appearances (including five starts) for Denver during the 2024–25 NBA season, averaging 3.7 points, 5.1 rebounds, and 0.9 assists.

 New Orleans Pelicans (2025–present)

 On October 24, 2025, Jordan signed a one-year, minimum-salary contract with the New Orleans Pelicans.
+He made 12 appearances (including seven starts) for New Orleans during the 2025–26 NBA season, recording averages of 4.4 points, 6.3 rebounds, and 0.9 assists.
+Following the season, Jordan was named as the recipient of the Teammate of the Year award.

+On June 30, 2026, Jordan re-signed with the Pelicans on a one-year minimum contract.

 Personal life

 Jordan is a Christian.
 Jordan prays frequently and has spoken about his faith saying, "I know my relationship with Christ, and I know what he has done for me, and that is what I live on."
 Jordan has a tattoo of Matthew 5:4–5 on his chest, a Christian cross on his left arm, the Serenity Prayer and his own message saying "I thank God for the gift that he has given me.
 I will honor, sacrifice, and dedicate myself to my talent.
 I know where I have come from but I know where I am going" on his right arm, and Philippians 4:13 with praying hands and "G.W.O.M" (God Watch Over Me) on his stomach.

 Jordan is vegan for environmental reasons.
 He has hosted a vegan cooking show called Cooking Clean.

+Since 2020, Jordan has been enrolled in the Contemplative Studies program at Brown University.

 His younger brother, Avery Jordan, was a professional football player in the Canadian Football League.